jazzband/django-rest-knox/docs/views.md

 Obviously, if your app uses a custom user model that does not have these fields, a custom serializer must be used.

+!!! note
+    This view is only relevant if you have [refresh tokens](refresh.md) enabled.

+## RefreshTokenView
+This view accepts a post request with `refresh_token` value passed in its body.

+The RefreshTokenView accepts `TokenAuthentication` as the only authentication class as this view is only relevant if you are using token authentication.

+The RefreshTokenView accepts any post request and the passed `refresh_token` token value is used as the authentication credential that is validated the same way as an authentication token.

+RefreshTokenView has all the same behaviour in terms of being able to override it, as it inherits from login view.
+To change any behavior of this view, it is recommended you make the modifications in the `LoginView`.

 ## LogoutView
 This view accepts only a post request with an empty body.